variantstudios/wisdomwaysacupuncture.com/_posts/2014-09-02-acupuncture-for-fertility-taking-your-basal-body-temperature.md

 So while tracking your BBT is admittedly a big pain in the you-know-what, this simple chart gives us so much information that it can eliminate the need to start off with expensive tests, and often entirely prevents the need for any further ART.

-Plus, most women are very grateful in the end for the increased awareness of their cycles, their new connection to their body and health, and for a way to track progress in the midst of their anxiety about getting pregnant.
+Plus, most women are very grateful in the end for the increased awareness of their cycles, their new connection to their body and health, and for a way to track progress in the midst of their anxiety about getting pregnant.&nbsp;

 If you think you’re going to start acupuncture treatment soon for fertility, you use this information to start tracking your BBTs now.
 And if you already know you’re ready to start the treatment process, you can schedule your first appointment using the button below.